-My last articles have revolved around the Ateneo de Manila, which can be found along Katipunan Avenue in Quezon City.
+My previous articles have revolved around the Ateneo de Manila University, which can be found along Katipunan Avenue in Quezon City.
 Presently it has been renamed as the C. P. Garcia Avenue, after the 8th President of the Philippine Republic (Carlos Polestico Garcia 1896-1971); however everyone still refers to the road as “Katipunan”.
-The road was named after the revolutionary group, the Kataas-taasang, Kagalang-galang na Katipunan ng mga Anak ng Bayan or Katipunan (KKK), that was formed by Andres Bonifacio in 1892, to declare independence from Spanish rule.
+The road was named after the revolutionary group, the Kataas-taasang, Kagalang-galang na Katipunan ng mga Anakng Bayan or Katipunan (KKK), that was formed by Andres Bonifacio in 1892, who declared independence from Spanish rule over the Philippines.
 The history of the road stretches all the way back to the Spanish Occupation (1523-1898), at the latter part of the 19th century when the Katipunan rebels would traverse the forested area to get to such historically significant places such as Banlat, Balintawak and Pugad Lawin.
 The Katipunan Road was later developed along with the formation of Quezon City, and the subsequent transfer of the Ateneo de Manila, from its Padre Faura campus in the late 1940s.

 Katipunan Avenue stretches around 7 kilometers from Temple Drive in the south, to Tandang Sora Avenue in the North.
 The southern point of Katipunan Avenue is Manila Philippines Temple of The Church of Jesus Christ of Latter-day Saints.
 It was constructed between 1981 and 1984, being the first temple of the Mormons in the Philippines.